luciamayorf/Variant_calling_and_filtering/README.md

 | Filter5      |     1354440    |   366596          |
 | Mean_rd      |     1327386    |   27054           |
 | Miss         |     1327251    |   135             |

+---

+# Functional annotation

+We want to functionally annotate the variants to asign them a degree of deleteriousness.